Tanya Martinez said her brother Richard couldn’t wait for his 18th birthday because he was going to make a big change in his life.

-While standing near the memorial that included pictures of Martinez, candles, a teddy bear and flowers, Snyder said he and his late friend had just begun working on hip-hop music together.
+While standing near the memorial that included pictures, candles, a teddy bear and flowers, Snyder said he and Martinez had just begun working on hip-hop music together.

 "He wanted to make his mark in the world and he wanted to do it through music," Snyder said, holding back tears.
 "Regardless, he’s going to be remembered."

 Snyder worked with Martinez at Circus Circus, where Martinez worked at the Fright Dome.

 About two dozen family members and friends gathered near the memorial this afternoon.
 Many more mourned at a candlelight vigil there tonight.